mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 activates if any the TAS5805M faults conditions activate.

 **have_fault:** Configuration variable:
-  - The **have_fault:** binary sensor turns ON if any the TAS5805M faults conditions are ON, though by default clock faults are excluded.
+  - The **have_fault:** binary sensor turns ON if any TAS5805M faults conditions are ON, although note by default clock faults are excluded.
     Configuration variables:
     **exclude:** (optional): Allows excluding clock faults from have_fault binary sensor.
     Valid options are **NONE** and **CLOCK_FAULT**.
 Default is **CLOCK_FAULT** which excludes clock faults from have_fault binary sensor.
-    Excluding clock faults by default is selected since this fault is essentially a warning and esphome mediaplayers generate clock faults because the I2S is manipulated to control music timing.
+    Excluding clock faults by default is implemented since a clock fault is essentially a warning about unexpected behavior of I2S clock and
+    Esphome mediaplayers generate clock faults because the I2S is manipulated to control music timing.

 **over_temp_warning:**
   - To attempt to mitigate an over temperature upon receiving a over temperature, the volume can be decreased using **interval:**